ChemBioHTP/EnzyHTP-GPT/flask-server/README.md

 To test the backend, please set the address to the host server and the port to 12306.

 Functions that require HTTPS, such as Google Login, need to work with a website server loaded with an SSL certificate and use a reverse proxy to test and run.

+**Attention:** You must have your database instance and oauth_client files ready before running the docker container!